VectorLogoZone/vlz-contrib/README.md

  * No taglines
  * Transparent background
  * Dark foreground, so it looks good on a white/light background (except `-tile`).
  * Convert text to curves: you cannot depend people already having a specific font installed.
+ * No embedded raster data (PNG or JPEG or anything else)
+ * No external links/references/etc.

 ## Naming guidelines